A well-designed logo can help tell customers who you are as a business, all the while making you stand out from the competition.

 Ways to Create a Logo

-Typically, a high quality, custom-designed logo would need to be done through a graphic designer.
+Typically, a high-quality, custom-designed logo would need to be done through a graphic designer.
 However, commissioning a professional to do your branding could set you back hundreds of dollars and the actual process could take weeks should edits need to be made.

 On the opposite end of the spectrum, there are numerous online logo makers that can create simple, inexpensive images in a short period of time.
-Typically, these web-based options allow for a quick turn around from initial design to completion, however, the quality of logo created is low and in many instances the design elements are not unique, allowing for others to have logos that could possibly replicate yours.
-Additionally, many of these tools require the user to have a decent amount of design knowledge, which may be a deal breaker for those who are less aesthetically inclined.
+Typically, these web-based options allow for a quick turn around from initial design to completion, however, the quality of the logo created is low and in many instances the design elements are not unique, allowing for others to have logos that could possibly replicate yours.
+Additionally, many of these tools require the user to have a decent amount of design knowledge, which may be a deal-breaker for those who are less aesthetically inclined.

 Design variations using an online artificial intelligence logo maker

-Most recently, a new wave of online designer tools have been created to help overcome the shortcomings of both these methodologies.
-Artificial intelligence powered logo designers use machine learning to help create designer-quality logos for a fraction of the cost of a designer and in the matter of minutes.
-By completing a few initial questions focused around design preferences, machine learning algorithms generate numerous design variations from which to chose from.
+Most recently, a new wave of online design tools has been created to help overcome the shortcomings of both these methodologies.
+Artificial intelligence powered logo designers use machine learning to help create designer-quality logos for a fraction of the cost of a designer and in a matter of minutes.
+By completing a few initial questions focused around design preferences, machine learning algorithms generate numerous design variations from which to choose from.
 With a seemingly unlimited number of designs generated, there is sure to be an image that fits the needs of your business.
 This may not be a good option for businesses who want their own custom fonts or complicated design features but for those looking to keep their branding relatively simple, which is always best when it comes to logo design, this is a great middle point between hiring a graphic designer and using a standard online creation tool.